ckesurf/DecisionTree/README.md

 Files:

 Makefile
-	- make 		# for compiling
+	- make 			# for compiling and writing the output program, OutputTree.java
-	- make output	# for executing the game
+	- make classify	# for classifying the re
-	- clean		# for removing the generated .class files
+	- clean			# for removing the generated .class files and the

-Board.java
-	- This implements the Board structure and all of the game functions.
-	Most importantly it has BESTMOVE, which implements the Minimax and alpha-beta pruning algorithms
+					# generated output Java program

+ Attribute.java DecisionTree.java Node.java

+ProgWriter.java
+	-

 Pair.java
 	- This implements the Pair class which is only used for returning the evaluation (or "score") of a Board and the Board itself in